 A wrong field is worse than a blank field.

-Blank data makes your system cautious.
-Bad data makes your reps stupid.
+Blank fields make your system cautious.
+Wrong fields make your reps overconfident.

 AI-readiness is now real